shah-data-scientist/HR-ATTRITION-RATE/PRESENTATION_PREPARATION.md

 > - JSON columns for flexible SHAP storage
 > - Mature tooling and cloud support
 > - Foreign key constraints for referential integrity
-> SQLite is used for Hugging Face deployment (demo mode).

 **Q4: How does the testing strategy ensure quality?**
 > Multi-layer approach: